Ightham, St Peter

 Nearby is a grandiose Jacobean monument to a pair of Sir William Selbys, uncle and nephew.
 The Selbys came to Ightham from their estates in the Scottish Borders around 1590s.
-In Scotland they earned a reputation as heavy-handed Lords of the Marches.
-An inscription on the monument claims that the younger Sir William was responsible for exiling or executing over 1500 'wicked and desparate thieves' in the region.
+In Scotland, they earned a reputation as heavy-handed Lords of the Marches.
+An inscription on the monument claims that the younger Sir William was responsible for exiling or executing over 1500 'wicked and desperate thieves' in the region.

 On the wall is a monument to Dame Dorothy Selby (d.
 1641), wife of the younger Sir William.
 She was a noted needleworker, and two of her designs, The Gunpowder Plot and The Golden Age, are shown on her monument.
 Her passion for needlework was also the cause of her demise; it seems that she pricked her finger on a needle, the wound became infected, and she died as a result.
 The bust, and possibly the entire monument, were carved by the royal Master Mason.

 Also within the church is a memorial to amateur Victorian archaeologist Benjamin Harrison.
 Harrison was the village grocer, but more importantly, he was an avid archaeologist, and he did much to encourage the study of prehistory.
 His memorial tablet is set beneath an example of a flint axe.